Frequently Asked Questions

 - Student eligibility requirements for continued enrollment in college credit dual enrollment courses must include the maintenance of a 3.0 unweighted high school grade point average or higher

 - College ready cut off scores can be viewed at:http://www.fldoe.org/schools/higher-ed/fl-college-system/common-placement-testing.stml

-- Remedial, physical education skills, and some recreation courses are not available for dual enrollment.
+- Remedial, physical education skills, and some recreational courses are not available for Dual Enrollment.